TrellixVulnTeam/swahilipython_SCMU/Lib/email/architecture.rst

         API for creating, querying, and modifying a message.

     Parser
-        Takes a sequence of characters or bytes and produces a model of the email message represented by those characters or bytes.
+        Takes a sequence of characters or bytes and produces a motoa of the email message represented by those characters or bytes.

     Generator
-        Takes a model and turns it into a sequence of characters or bytes.
+        Takes a motoa and turns it into a sequence of characters or bytes.
 The sequence can either be intended for human consumption (a printable unicode string) or bytes suitable for transmission over the wire.
 In the latter case all data is properly encoded using the content transfer encodings specified by the relevant RFCs.

 Conceptually the package is organized around the model.
-The model provides both "external" APIs intended for use by application programs using the library, and "internal" APIs intended for use by the Parser and Generator components.
+The motoa provides both "external" APIs intended for use by application programs using the library, and "internal" APIs intended for use by the Parser and Generator components.
 This division is intentionally a bit fuzzy; the API described by this